DanieleCucurachi/Reports-Certifications-Test-Scores/README.md

 # Certifications & Test Scores
-A collection of internships reports, certifications and test scores.
+A collection of certifications and test scores.